 Here we are.
 We’re in the 21st century and, still, politicians are doing their utmost to ensure society can’t attain a fair, democratic political institution to represent it in the House of Lords.
 A proposal for reformation of the House of Lords is underway, as promised in 2010.
 However, although this attempt at an overhaul is a step in the right direction, it is simply not progressive enough.

-The proposal is for House of Lords seats to be predominantly elected by the people and hereditary seats to discontinue), the bishops will – for some unknown reason – retain their automatic seats.
-These seats are gifted to them by politicians who are scared of upsetting establishments that should be separated from the state anyway.
+The proposal is for lords to be predominantly elected by the people.
+Hereditary seats would be discontinued.
+But, for some unknown reason, bishops would retain their automatic seats.
+These seats were gifted to them by politicians who are scared of upsetting a religious establishment, the Church of England, which should have been separated from the state anyway.

 Lo and behold, we want to elect our Parliament.